dna-storage/hedges-soft-decoder/README.md

  - `./bonito/hedges_decode/decode_ctc.py` - implementation of Alignment Matrix forward algorithm scoring mechanisms.
 This file calls CUDA implementations of the forward algorithm/edge score aggregation that can be found in `./bonito/hedges_decode/cuda/`.

-## Analysis Notebooks
+## Analysis Notebooks and Encoded Data

 Notebooks generating figures used in the **Bioinformatics** submission and instructions for running the notebooks can be found in the `/bioinformatics-analysis` directory.
+The raw data that was encoded for experiments, and the exact set of strands that were ordered for synthesis can be found in the `/encoded-data` directory.
+The synthesized strands are found in the spreadsheet `/encoded-data/synthesized-strands.xlsx`.

 ### References